Rinchu93/cgal/Guidelines/Testing.md

 *Note: the `-j4` option of `ctest` sets the maximal number of jobs to run in parallel.
 Set it according to your number of CPU cores.*

 ### Run only specific tests
-If you want run only one test, or a selection of them, you can use the `-R` option of CTest:
+If you want run only one test, or a selection of them, you can use the `-R` option of [CTest]:
 ```shell
 ctest -R <pattern>
 ```